 Step 3.
 Use your imagination and come up with your own ideas of how a situation might be different.

-Your negative thoughts have told you not to say anything in a social situation.
+Your negative thoughts have told you not to say anything in a social situation.?
 Instead, let’s imagine that when you speak you are applauded for your knowledge.
 Maybe that confidence to speak to someone new, get a partner, try for your dream job.
-In essence, you won’t scared to be the person you want to be.
+In essence, you won’t be scared to be the person you want to be.

 Your negative thoughts are there to protect you from getting physically and emotionally hurt. but sometimes that voice can be a little bit too loud and outdated.